Skip to contents

 • Stable, with fewer dependencies and an upgraded spatial ecosystem;

-• Better tested, with comprehensive unit tests (in progress!);
+• Better tested, with comprehensive unit tests;

 See NEWS for a summary of the evolution of flapper to patter.